edgedb/edgedb/docs/stdlib/datetime.rst

         select <cal::local_time>'15:01:22.306916';
         select <cal::local_time>'15:01:22';

-    When casting :eql:type:`cal::local_time` from strings, the string must be follow the ISO8601 format.
+    When casting :eql:type:`cal::local_time` from strings, the string must follow the ISO8601 format.

     For more information regarding interacting with this type, see